plc-user/QET_ElementScaler/README.md

 # QET_ElementScaler

-QET_ElementScaler is a commandline-tool to scale QElectroTech-Graphics with constant factor(s).
+QET_ElementScaler is a commandline-tool to scale QElectroTech-Elements with constant factor(s) and save the changed data to a renamed file.
+With the optional parameter &quot;-s&quot; the changed data is written to stdout and no new file is created.

-It compiles with Lazarus 2.0.12 and FreePascal 3.2.0 on Debian/GNU Linux (unstable) and ReactOS (0.4.15-dev-3081).
+It compiles with Lazarus 2.2.2 and FreePascal 3.2.2 on Debian/GNU Linux (unstable) and ReactOS (0.4.15-dev-4888).
 The ReactOS-Build can also be used with Win in a cmd-window.<br>

 QET_ElementScaler can process one file at a time.